Syntax-Surfer-1/Ghost-Hunter/README.md

 ---

-> ⚠️ **Note:** All images are stored in the `images/` folder.
-Some paths may differ in the hosted version due to GitHub Pages file handling.
+> ⚠️ **Note:** All images are included in the images/ folder in the repo, but the code uses externally hosted image URLs to improve loading speed and avoid issues with GitHub Pages hosting.